amanvirparhar/neg-5/README.md

 # Neg 5
 A Discord bot that reads one-line questions to improve your quiz bowl skills or knowledge in general!
+URL: https://tinyurl.com/quizbowlbot

 Question: Use .q for Neg 5 to ask you a question.